Sunnyvale railway station

-Sunnyvale railway station is located on the Western Line of the Auckland railway network.
+Sunnyvale railway station is located on the East West Line and Onehunga West Line of the Auckland railway network.

+The station has two side platforms, connected by a pedestrian underpass.
+A pedestrian bridge across Oratia Stream provides access from Heremai Street.

+History

 The station was opened on 28 February 1924.

 In 2006–2007, the station was closed over summer to be upgraded, and lengthened for 6-car trains.
+A second platform was added, opening on 4 December 2006.

+On 8 June 2010, the double tracking of the Western Line was completed.

+The station was electrified in 2015.